zAlweNy26/AlweStats/README.md

 **You may encounter incompatibilities in case there are other mods that modify the UI, be sure to enable either one or the other equivalent section so they don't conflict in the same function**

-**If you have an idea for smoething to add or any suggestion regarding the implemented features, feel free to create an issue on the GitHub repository !**
+**If you have an idea for something to add or any suggestion regarding the implemented features, feel free to create an issue on the GitHub repository !**

 The UI is separated in 6 blocks :